-NUR 565 Advanced Nursing Theory-Guided Practice Role (4)
+NUR 565 Leadership and Advanced Nursing Roles (3)

-Critical concepts in the abnormal nursing services of selected adult populations are studied from a nursing theoretical perspective.
+This course will prepare students to promote high quality and safe patient care through exploration of nursing leadership principles and advanced nursing roles.
+Leadership skills that emphasize ethical and critical decision making, effective working relationships, and a systems-perspective are explored.
+Concepts of horizontal leadership, effective use of self, advocacy, and lateral integration of care are explored.
+The student will examine the role of the master's-prepared nurse as a member and leader of the interprofessional team, who communicates, collaborates, and consults with other health Critical concepts in the abnormal nursing services of selected adult populations are studied from a nursing theoretical perspective.
 Evidence-based nursing is practiced within a specialty that leads to competencies to (a) expand the boundaries of nursing practice by focusing on the complimentary biomedical knowledge base of illness and disease management, (b) advance the practice of other nurses and nursing personnel, and (c) envision organizational/system processes which support patient-focused nursing services and enhance the practice of nursing.
-Client populations may be selected from healthcare institutional settings of critical care, adult medical-surgical or gerontology with the instructor's consent.
-Prerequisites: Academic core, advanced practice core, current RN license, CPR healthcare provider certificate, professional malpractice insurance, health screening requirement.
-Lecture: 3 units; Clinical: 1 units.
+Client populations may be selected from healthcare.